-Second, try beating an unemployment claim without a clearly defined policy.
-We know of one company who lost an unemployment claim for an employee who, with a company car and on company business, got in a high speed chase with a police officer.
+Second, try beating an unemployment claim without a defined policy.
+We know of one company who lost an unemployment claim for an employee who, with a company car and on company business, got in a high-speed chase with a police officer.
 Unemployment ruled in the employee’s favor because the employer did not have a policy stating that employees have to comply with laws while using company property.
 True story.

 It was an extreme pleasure hearing you speak on Monday.
-I have been going to this conference for the last three years, and I must tell you that it was the best session I have ever attended at the event.
-You are a great speaker and engaging, as you have the talent of connecting to your audience.
-As I was walking out, I could hear almost everyone in the room speaking about your presentation and they had the same sentiments.
+I have been going to this conference for the last three years, and I must tell you that it was the best session I have ever attended the event.
+You are a great speaker and engaging, as you have the talent of connecting with your audience.
+As I was walking out, I could hear almost everyone in the room speaking about your presentation, and they had the same sentiments.
 Hope to see you again next year!